 Our investment portfolio is exposed to economic and financial market risks, including changes in interest rates, credit markets and prices of marketable equity and fixed-income securities.
 Our investment policy is designed to maximize total return through investment income and capital appreciation consistent with moderate risk of principal, while providing adequate liquidity and complying with internal and regulatory guidelines.
 To achieve this objective, our marketable debt investments are primarily investment grade, liquid, fixed-income securities and money market instruments denominated in U.S. dollars.
 We make investments in certain equity securities and preferred stock in order to take advantage of perceived value and for strategic purposes.
 In the past, economic and credit market conditions have adversely affected the ability of some issuers of investment securities to repay their obligations and have affected the values of investment securities.
-If the carrying value of our investments exceeds the fair value, and the decline in fair value is deemed to be other-than-temporary, we will be required to write down the value of our investments, which could have a material negative impact on our results of operations and financial condition.
+If the carrying value of our investments, which could have a material negative impact on our results of operations and financial condition.
 We own a minority interest in Ceridian, a leading provider of global human capital management and payment solutions.
 If the fair value of this company were to decline below book value, we would be required to write down the value of our investment, which could have a material negative impact on the results of operations and financial condition of our FNFV Group.
-If this company were to experience significant negative volatility in its results of operations it would have a material adverse effect on the results of operations of our FNFV Group due to our inclusion of our portion of its earnings in the results of operations of our FNFV Group.
+If this company were to experience significant negative volatility in its results of operations it would have a material adverse effect on the results of operations of our inclusion of our portion of its earnings in the results of operations of our FNFV Group.